pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

 context, every update made on list items are done with the user \"SharePoint App\".
 But you can replace this by any user of the company!

 One important thing to know is that the Azure AD Application that will be used must be granted to \"Sites.FullControl.All\", in order to update the Author / Editor field.
-Lower permissions won\'t let you update them.]{.underline}
+Lower permissions won't let you update them.]{.underline}

 ## Summary

-In this article, we\'ll cover the following steps:
+In this article, we'll cover the following steps:

 -   Setup the AAD Application
     -   Generate self-signed certificate